klutchell/balena-mediaserver/README.md

 ### Sonarr

-Available via `http://sonarr:8989` internally or port `8989` on your Tailnet.
+Available via `http://localhost:8989` on the `service:proxy` network or port `8989` on your Tailnet.

 The base path should be set to `/downloads/tv`.